Liveboards overview

 Contractor Activity

+The Contractor Activity liveboard displays various contractor statistics for your account.
 You can filter this information several ways, including by data set, received date, and organization level.

 The liveboard begins with four key performance indicators (KPIs): Total Assignment Count, Total Estimates, Average Estimate Value, and Total Estimate Value.